 The Robert Noyce Teacher Scholarship Program at William and Mary seeks to encourage talented science and mathematics majors and professionals to become mathematics and science teachers for grades 6-12.
-Sponsored by the National Science Foundation, scholarships of $10,000 per year are given to students who are science and mathematics majors to obtain a teaching certification through the William and Mary School of Education.
-Noyce Scholars commit to teaching at a high-need school district for two years within six years of their science teacher certification.
+Sponsored by The National Science Foundation, scholarships of $10,000 per year are given to students who will pursue teaching certification in math or science, through the William and Mary School of Education.
+Noyce Scholars commit to teaching at a high-need school district for two years within six years of their math/science teacher certification.

 Applications are considered on a rolling basis, but for priority consideration, please apply by January 15 for funding to begin in summer/fall of that same year.

 For more information contact our Noyce Recruiter and Mentor, [[achen03, Amy Chen]].